mdinunzio/Mint/readme.md

   Duplicate transactions were manually removed on 2/8/2022.

 ## Forecast Conventions (Spreadsheet)

+- **Salary/Income:** If today's date is greater than the end date, then it is equal to the MTD figure.
+Otherwise, if the MTD figure is non-zero, it is it the MTD figure.
+If this MTD figure is zero, it is the allocated figure.

-- **Discretionary Spending:** If today's date is greater than the end date, than it is equal to the MTD discretionary spending figure.
-Otherwise, it is the minimum of the MTD discretionary spending figure and the allocated discretionary spending figure.
+- **Rent/Recurring/Discretionary Spending/Investments:** If today's date is greater than the end date, then it is equal to the MTD figure.
+Otherwise, it is the minimum of the MTD figure and the allocated figure.

-- **All Others:** If an MTD figure is not zero, the MTD figure is used.
-Otherwise, the forecast figure is used.
+- In summary, income assumes the non-zero case, whereas expenses and investments assume the worst case.